linlin-husky/ENGR-0201-Organizing-Academic-Success-AI-for-Personalized-Learning/Appendix/Fine_Tuning_using_hugging_face.md

 # Fine-Tuning of a dataset using a pretrained model from hugging face
-# Why Fine-Tune Instead of Training from Scratch?
+# Why Fine-Tune Instead of Training?

 ## Pre-trained Models:
 - Models like **BERT**, **GPT**, and **DistilBERT** are trained on massive datasets (e.g., Wikipedia, books, web content).